Trade Stock Indices

 Strategy for Trading the ASX 200 Index

-As a trader you want to be biased & keep buying as the stock index moves up.
-When the Australian economy is performing good (most of the times it's performing good) this upwards trend is more likely to be in-favor.
-A good indices trade strategy would be to buy the dips.
+As a trader you want to be biased and keep buying as the stock index moves up.
+When the Australian economy is performing good (most times it's performing good) this upwards trend is more likely to be in-favor.
+A good stock indices trade strategy would be to buy the dips.

-Hence, during these times stock indices trends are likely to be heading downward & as a trader you should also adjust your strategy accordingly to suit the prevailing downwards trends of the stock market index that you are trading.
+Hence, during these times indices trends are likely to be heading downwards and as a trader you should also adjust your trading strategy accordingly to suit the prevailing downward trends of the stock market stock index that you're trading.

 Margin Required Per Lot - AUD 70